edtechhub/kerko-docs.edtechhub.org/README.md

 Kerko can be upgraded like regular Python packages (see **Upgrading Python dependencies**).
 However, make sure to check [Kerko's changelog][Kerko_changelog].
-The upgrade may require some changes to EdTechHubLib, or a rebuild of the search index.
+The upgrade may require some changes to this application, or a rebuild of the search index.

-Similarly, some change to Kerko's configuration, especially changes to the `KERKO_COMPOSER` variable in EdTechHubLib's `app/config.py`, may have an impact on the structure of the search index.
+Similarly, some change to Kerko's configuration, especially changes to the `KERKO_COMPOSER` variable in this application's `app/config.py`, may have an impact on the structure of the search index.
 A rebuild of the search index may be necessary after such change.

 With your virtual environment active, to rebuild the search index: